Turtlecute33/Tor-node-script/README.md

 ## Description
 This script is designed to simplify the process of setting up a Tor node on your Linux system.
 Whether you want to run a Tor middle relay or a Tor exit relay, this script will guide you through the configuration steps.

-## Author
-This script is maintained by Turtlecute.

 ## Prerequisites
 - You should run this script as a superuser (root) to ensure proper permissions.